 and words.
 A programming language too has words: these are keywords.
 Along with syntax, we use keywords to create meaning.

-Each keyword is listed in alphabetical order in the following section.
+A list.
+Each keyword is listed in alphabetical order.
 These are only the reserved keywords.
 The list was taken from the C# Programming Language Specification third edition.abstractasbaseboolbreakbytecasecatchcharcheckedclassconstcontinuedecimaldefaultdelegatedodoubleelseenumeventexplicitexternfalsefinallyfixedfloatforforeachgotoifimplicitinintinterfaceinternalislocklongnamespacenewnullobjectoperatoroutoverrideparamsprivateprotectedpublicreadonlyrefreturnsbytesealedshortsizeofstackallocstaticstringstructswitchthisthrowtruetrytypeofuintulonguncheckedunsafeushortusingvirtualvoidvolatilewhile

 Reserved keywords cannot be used as variable identifiers or member names.
 They are part of the language grammar that is used to parse programs.
 They are at the language's core.